How to Win Your Compensation Negotiation

 You might try for a paper, an online application, just leave it blank.
 Submit it without any number in that box.
 Online it may not go through, you'll need a different strategy.
 Hard copy it might have asterisks, right?
 "You must fill in this space.
 Don't skip this space."
 Okay.
 So what?
 It's a free country.
 You don't have to fill in that space.

 It reminds me when I was a kid the mattress used to have a tag on it that said, "Do not remove this tag under penalty of the law."
 I was scared to tear off that tag.
 Decades later I realized that they weren't talking to me.
 If it says, "Oh, you must fill this in," maybe.
-Like with most other things in the
+Like with most other things in the job search process, there's not a right answer and a wrong answer.

 You think, "How should I play this?
 They're asking for my salary expectation on this paper.
 How should I play this?
 I could leave it blank."
 Get to know the organization.
 If it's a real buttoned up organization and if there's a blank over there that will toss your resume, they'll toss your application, okay, it's a no. Is that the type of organization you want to be in?
 If it is, you have to know how to work within that type of assumption.
 "How do I want to play it?"